Wood Balusters: What They Are, How to Choose Them, and Where to Get Them

 What is a Baluster?

-A baluster is the vertical post that supports the handrail of a staircase, balcony, porch, or deck.
-It fills the space between the base and the railing and provides both safety and style.
-Without balusters, staircases and balconies would have large gaps that could be dangerous and look incomplete.
+A wood baluster is the vertical post that supports the handrail of a staircase, balcony, porch, or deck.
+It fills the space between the base and the railing, providing both structural support and visual definition.
+Without balusters, staircases and balconies would have open gaps that compromise both safety and appearance.

-You might also hear some people use the term spindle.
+You might also hear the term spindle.
 In woodworking, “spindle” and “baluster” are used interchangeably.
 However, “baluster” is more commonly used in architectural design and stair manufacturing.
-Regardless, wood balusters are a defining feature in the appearance of your stairs or porch.

 Multiple turned wood balusters lined up, each with detailed profiles for use in staircases or railings.